 LingComm was a course taught by Gretchen McCulloch at the Centre of Excellence for Linguistic Diversity Summer School at the Australian National University in Canberra, Australia in 2018 and at the Linguistics Summer Institute in Lexington, Kentucky, USA in 2017.

-The LingComm website is run by Gretchen McCulloch and Lauren Gawne, and is made possible by the support of Lingthusiasm patrons, especially Laura Wagner, Robert Stevens, Taart, Taurapa, and 2 anonymous patrons.
-For more lingcomm updates, follow @lingcomm on twitter.
+The website was formerly run by Gretchen McCulloch and Lauren Gawne, and was made possible by the support of Lingthusiasm patrons, especially Laura Wagner, Robert Stevens, Taart, Taurapa, and 2 anonymous patrons.